 “Truth is, you don’t really ‘know’ the words and phrases until you use them in a conversation.” – Idahosa Ness

 There are two types of vocabulary – active and passive.
-The Polish Practice Packs on the resources page mostly help you build your passive vocabulary – the words that you recognise.
+Flashcards mostly help you build your passive vocabulary – the words that you recognise.
 Your active vocabulary consists solely of the words in your passive vocabulary that you actually use while speaking and writing.